Slip, Trip, and Fall Prevention

 Falls usually take place from one level to another.
 Preventive measures include:

-- NEVER stand on a chair to reach a high object.
+- NEVER stand on a chairs to reach a high object.
 Always use a ladder.

 - When using ladders, select the proper type and size, and use it properly.

 - Walk up and down stairs, and never jump from the last step.

 - Use handrails.